AndypSheridan/sta-final/README.md

 * The STA logo is present on the left side of the header
 * The user is given links to each of the three pages
 * Each option is presented in a way that is always obvious and readable by using a large font and hover effects
+* The header is responsive thanks to a flex display
-* on smaller screens a hamburger menu is provided to ensure mobile users have an optimal experience ​
+* On smaller screens a hamburger menu is provided to ensure mobile users have an optimal experience

+#### *Footer:*

+* The footer contains social media link and a clickable email link so the user can contact the academy
+* The footer is responsive and the icons all shrink on smaller screens ​
 #### *features
 ​